cchrism0426/Lagrange/_posts/2020-05-27-elements-of-jazz.md

 ## Listening

 The ear is the most important tool when learning jazz.
-Jazz used to be not a written form, but a form passed around through purely listening.
 Jazz wasn't created with the music theory in mind, but music theory is just something used to explain it.

 I believe proper listening in jazz comprises of two components: listening to music and ear training.
 Listening to music should be obvious, and should also be easy.
 Why would you play music if you don't enjoy it.
 I believe everyone has their own internal capacity for music, but by listening to a lot of music you become exposed to more musical ideas and get a sense of what you think sounds good and doesn't sound good.
 I also believe that the music you listen to trickles into and has a hand in shaping the subconscious improvisational mind.
 The music shapes your improvisational mind not in the form of musical notes, but in the form of something that can't be intellectualized.